Overview

 MyService

 .
-You can override it by using the annotation fieldname
+You can override it by using the annotation@Name

 . - Create an endpoint and bind the service(s) to the Restate endpoint.
 Listen on the specified port (default